jepstein-eagle/adaptable/packages/plugins/README.md

 > We have made it a plugin so that those users who don't need charting, or have their own charting libraries, can avoid having to download a package that they will not use.

-### No Code Plugin
+### No-Code Plugin

-The No Code plugin enables the creation of AdapTable instances purely for drag n drop of JSON or Excel files.
+The No-Code plugin enables the creation of AdapTable instances purely for drag n drop of JSON or Excel files.

 An Adaptable wizard will work out the column names and types - and allow you to set filtering, sorting, and editability as required.